 When senior leaders talk to me about reputation, their questions are usually concrete.

-How will this land?
+How will this be understood?

 Who do we need to bring with us?